-After initial measurement, investments measured at FVOCI are subsequently measured at fair value with unrealized gains or losses recognized in other comprehensive loss in the consolidated statements of comprehensive loss.
+After initial measurement, investments measured at FVOCI are subsequently measured at fair value with unrealized gains or losses recognized in other comprehensive loss in the statement of comprehensive loss.
 When the investment is sold, the cumulative gain or loss remains in accumulated other comprehensive loss and is not reclassified to profit or loss.

-Dividends from such investments are recognized in other income in the consolidated statements of income/loss when the right to receive payments is established.
+Dividends from such investments are recognized in other income in the statement of income/loss when the right to receive payments is established.